Age needs one voice. Now it has:

 You can get involved in health services locally through your local Patient Forum - they often work closely with local services and are always on the lookout for older people to get involved.
 Contact your local Age Concern/Age UK through our Advice Line for more details.

-If you have been in this situation you may find our factsheet helpful: Resolving problems and making a complaint about care (188 KB)
+If you, or someone you know, has experienced age discrimination, you may find our factsheet helpful: Resolving problems and making a complaint about care (188 KB)

 Call our Advice line on 0800 169 65 65 65